AdrianLThomas/presentations/slides/load-testing-with-k6/load-testing-with-k6.md

 ---

 # What you will learn
-TODO !!!!
-- What you will learn

 - What performance testing is
-    - Why to performance test
+- Why performance test
 - K6: What it is, what you can do with it, getting up and running...
-    - Gotchas / Best Practice / Advanced Use Cases
-- This talk is mainly focused towards engineers (SWE, SDET, Platform) who may be launching a new service soon, or wish to retrospectively add load to their service (before your users do it for you!).

-- Out of scope: K6 Browser, Grafana Cloud, and a bunch of other more advance use cases.
+- Some anecdotes
+- Gotchas & best practices

 ---

+# You won't learn

+- K6 Browser
+- Grafana Cloud
+- Distributed tests
+- Synthetic monitoring
+- gRPC
+- ( but hopefully that gives you a taste of the feature-set! )

+---

+# Who is this talk for?

+Mainly focused towards engineers and leaders.

+e.g. those who may be launching a new service soon, or, wish to retrospectively load test their service (before your users do it for you!).

+---

 # What is a Load Test?

 - It's literally a test that puts network load on your system
-- Usually simulating beyond the traffic that you are expecting to receive, and observe whether the system will cope
+- Usually simulating traffic beyond that you are expecting to receive, and observe whether the system will cope

 ---